3meters/scrub/Readme.md

 val.o2.o1 = {n2: 100}
 err = scrub(val, spec, {strict: true}) // err is Error because spec.o2.o1 does not allow properties other than n1
 ```

 ## Production Use
-3meters uses the current public version of the master branch of this module as a core component of its live production services.
+3meters dogfoods the master branch in production.

 ## Contributing
 Contributions welcome.

 ## Copyright
   Copyright (c) 2013 3meters.
 All rights reserverd.
 ## License